david-noakes/FugueSoftware/Configs/git/ReadMe.txt

-copy these into the user directory
+copy these into the user directory.